-Our Student Ministry is looking for men and women who love Jesus, love young people, and want to help them grow in their walk with Jesus.
-If that’s you, would you consider becoming a Student Ministry Small Group Leader during msINCLINE (5-8th graders, Sunday Mornings 9:15am) or hsALTITUDE (9-12th graders, Sunday nights 6:30pm)?
+Our Student Ministry is looking for men and women who love Jesus, love young people, and want to help them grow in their walk with Jesus (There needs to be a 4 year difference so 10th graders can work with 6th graders or below, 2020 Grads could work with 9th graders or below, etc.).
+If that’s you, would you consider becoming a Student Ministry Small Group Leader during msINCLINE (6-8th graders, Sunday Mornings 9:15am) or hsALTITUDE (9-12th graders, Sunday nights 6:30pm)?

 2 Current Needs:

 - msINCLINE Small Group Leaders on Sunday Mornings at 9:15am

 - hsALTITUDE Small Group Leaders on Sunday Nights at 6:30pm

 If interested in either of these positions, please fill out an application by clicking here and/or contact Pastor Dustin (Dustin@ppcc.church, 719-392-9061 X123)

 POSITION: Student Ministry Small Group Leader (msINCLINE or hsALTITUDE)

 RESPONSIBLE TO: Student Pastor

 DESCRIPTION: Small Group Leaders are responsible for providing their groups with vision, direction, and support.
 Leaders are successful when they are personally growing in their intimacy with God, have community with fellow believers, influence with people outside of the church, and are leading their groups in such a way as to encourage the group members’ growth in these three relational areas as well.

 MISSION STATEMENT: To build relationships and encourage students to become passionate followers of Jesus.